 Hansken is designed to give access to and insight in digital data and traces originating from seized and demanded material.
 Since 2012, the Netherlands Forensic Institute (NFI) has been developing a prototype to provide Digital Forensics as a Service (DFaaS).
 In recent years, parts of this platform have been rolled out and successfully applied at the Dutch National Police and the Dutch Fiscal Information and Investigation Service, amongst others.

-Hansken has proven itself in supporting over 700 crime cases and withstood a profound judicial review.
+Hansken has proven itself in supporting over hundreds of crime cases and withstood a profound judicial review.

 Not all that long ago, detectives would conduct cases based on research they collected from a number of files.

 Mowadays, the increasing number of sources connected to the average forensic investigation could fill fifteen trucks full of paper.

 Obviously, any detective would struggle to get through this hugh amount of data.

 The first fourty-eight hours in an investigation are crucial.
 The amount of data increases along with the number of sources and the complexity per source.
 Our solution: Hansken.

 A system that can store large quantities and diverse data easily from different sources.
 All data is stored, indexed, enriched, and made rapidly searchable; a big help in solving cases.